 How to Give Your Dog Pills Without Food

 If your dog won’t eat or has a medical reason for not taking pills with food, you can try some of these methods:

 - Use a gelatin capsule.
 Similar to a pill pocket, gelatin capsules are tasteless, flavorless coatings to mask the pills scent and taste.
 If your dog needs multiple pills, you may be able to fit multiple pills in one capsule and minimize your struggle to get your dog to take their pills.

 - Place the pill in their mouth.
 Pry open your dog’s mouth and place the pill far back on their tongue.
 Gently massage their throat to encourage swallowing.
 Recruit someone else to help you restrain and soothe the dog.
 Be careful, as there may be some risk of biting.

 - Ask your vet for other forms of medicine.
 Some medicines also come in liquid form or as an injection.
 If your dog continues to refuse to take their medication, it’s worth asking your vet about other options.

 Many dog owners assume they can crush up the pill and mix it in with the dog’s food to trick the dog into swallowing the pill.
 Check with your vet to make sure the pill will still be effective when crushed, and then make sure your dog eats all the food with the crushed pill.
 If they don’t finish their food, you can’t be sure they have enough of the medicine for it to be effective.

 It’s frustrating when your dog refuses to take medication, but there are many foolproof tricks for giving your dog a pill.
-If you are relaxed and create positive associations for your dog, even the pickiest pup can be persuaded to swallow a pill.
+If you are relaxed and create positive associations for your dog and experiment with different pill delivery methods, even the pickiest pup can be persuaded to swallow a pill.